luhmann/agent-harness/README.md

 ## FAQ

 **Q: How much does this cost?**
 A: The Docker setup is free.
-You need a Claude Code account (Claude.ai subscription or Claude Console API credits).
+You need at least one of: Claude Code account (Claude.ai subscription or Claude Console API) OR ChatGPT Plus/Pro/Team account (for Codex CLI).

+**Q: Which agent should I use?**
+A: **Claude Code** excels at surgical edits and complex multi-step tasks. **Codex CLI** is faster for simple tasks and is open-source.
+Try both and see which fits your workflow!

+**Q: Can I use both agents on the same project?**
+A: Yes!
+You can switch between agents or even run them in parallel in different terminals on different projects.

 **Q: Can I use this in production?**
 A: This is designed for development/testing.
 For production, review security settings carefully and consider additional hardening.